-Donna Montag grew up in a wealthy catholic family in upstate New York.
-After college she worked as a portfolios analyst on wall street, but was dissappointed with the dishonesty she experienced in that job.
-Searching for honesty and community she hitchhiked west to a commune in Oregon and never looked back.
-She arrived in Elk when she was twenty-six, met her husband and begam living off the land.
+Donna Montag grew up in a wealthy Catholic family in upstate New York.
+After college she worked as a portfolios analyst on Wall Street, but was disappointed with the dishonesty she experienced in that job.
+Searching for honesty and community, she hitchhiked west to a commune in Oregon and never looked back.
+She arrived in Elk when she was twenty-six, met her husband and began living off the land.
 When she gave birth to her daughter the idea of natural childbirth was gaining popularity, and some doctors were advocating for a natural approach to birth in hospitals.
-Donna was one of the first women to give birth in a hospital with her husband and stepson present without the use of pharmecuticals.
+Donna was one of the first women to give birth in a hospital with her husband and stepson present without the use of pharmaceuticals.
 She is also one of the founding members of the Jewish community on the coast.